Firmament-Autopilot/FMT-DOCS/docs/README.md

 ## What is Firmament?

-Firmament (FMT) is an advanced autopilot system which is developed for Model-Based Design (MBD), which can be used to quickly build control systems for unmanned aerial vehicles, cars, ships, robots, etc.
+Firmament (FMT) is an advanced autopilot system based on the Model-Based Design (MBD) methodology, which allows for the efficient and rapid development of high-quality control systems for a wide range of unmanned vehicles, including aerial vehicles, ground vehicles, marine vessels, and robots.
+With its intuitive graphical interface and extensive libraries of pre-built blocks, FMT provides users with a powerful toolset for building and testing complex control algorithms, as well as for generating highly optimized code for deployment on embedded systems.
+Furthermore, FMT is highly flexible and customizable, allowing users to tailor the system to their specific application requirements and to easily integrate it with other hardware and software platforms.
+As such, FMT is an ideal choice for researchers, developers, and engineers looking to quickly and effectively build and test control systems for a wide range of unmanned vehicle applications.

-The system is mainly composed of two parts.
+The system is a comprehensive and advanced autopilot solution that is primarily composed of two distinct parts: the *FMT-Firmware* and the *FMT-Model*.

-- [FMT-Firmware](https://github.com/Firmament-Autopilot/FMT-Firmware): A stable and high performance embedded system designed with C/C++.
+- [FMT-Firmware](https://github.com/Firmament-Autopilot/FMT-Firmware): A powerful embedded system that has been specifically designed to provide users with a stable and high-performance platform for running control algorithms and processing sensor data in real-time.
+It is built using C/C++ programming languages and has been optimized for use on embedded systems.
+The firmware is extremely flexible and customizable, and it can be easily modified and adapted to suit a wide range of applications.
-- [FMT-Model](https://github.com/Firmament-Autopilot/FMT-Model): A simulation framework with algorithm libraries designed with MATLAB/Simulink.
+- [FMT-Model](https://github.com/Firmament-Autopilot/FMT-Model): A simulation framework that has been designed using MATLAB/Simulink.
+It provides a comprehensive platform for developing and testing control algorithms in a virtual environment, without the need for physical hardware.
+The FMT-Model includes a wide range of algorithm libraries, making it easy to implement advanced techniques such as control, inertial navigation system, guide system and so on.
+The simulation framework is highly customizable, allowing users to create their own models and scenarios, and to test the performance of their control algorithms under a range of different conditions.

 ## Motivation